NCLEX-RN Exam Guide

 You are caring for a seven-year-old boy in the hospital.
 You have noticed that the boy is wetting his pants during the daytime hours when he is awake.
 What should you do?

 - Ignore it.

-Fortunately, the majority of the NCLEX-RN examination questions are still the traditional four option multiple choice questions, but be prepared for alternative format questions.
+Fortunately, the majority of the NCLEX-RN examination questions are still the traditional four-option multiple-choice questions but be prepared for alternate format questions.

 The alternative and new format questions can also consist of tables, charts, graphs, audio clips, and images or pictures, in addition to narrative questions.

 The alternative and new format questions are: